Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 <h3 id="nodes-edges-eliminations">Sparsification.
 Elimination of redundant edges</h3>

-Sparsification is an approximation of a given graph by a graph with fewer edges.
+Spectral sparsification is an approximation of a given graph by a graph with fewer edges [[9]](#references).
+In other words, the proxy graph *G'* is a sparsification of the original graph *G* if it is a subgraph of *G*, and its edge density is smaller than the edge density of *G*.

+Two graphs *G* and *G'* are considered close if their Laplacian matrices are close as linear operators.
+Based on this, the spectrum (eigenvalues of the Laplacian matrices; see [[10]](#references)) of a proxy graph *G'* should approximate the spectrum of the original graph *G*.

 An example is shown in Figure 1 below.